-This code sets out the expectations on and commitment required from school governors, trustees and academy committee members in order for the governing board to properly carry out its work within the school/s and the community.
-It can be amended to include specific reference to the ethos of the particular school.
-Unless otherwise stated, 'school' includes academies, and it applies to all levels of school governance.
+This code sets out the expectations on and commitment required from school governors in order for the governing board to properly carry out its work within the school and the community.
+This Code should be read in conjunction with the relevant law.